CSCD01/team_04-project/deliverable/1/process_evaluation.md

 Waterfall has some issues with flexibility.
 By dividing the project into rigid sections, it could help our small team divide the work evenly.
 The main flexibility problems in waterfall come from changing requirements, but this will not be an issue for our static process.
 However, the sections must be completed in order, so waterfall is somewhat unfavorable when it comes to flexibility.

-Rational Unified Development has a few main advantages that should be mentioned.
-The phases that used in RUD, mainly the inception and elaboration sections have already been completed for this phase of the project.
-The workflow of RUD is rather static in the order you do things, which is a point against it.
-We also do not have business use cases, an important part of RUD's workflow structure.
-RUD also requires lots of documentation and requirements gathering, something we will not be doing a lot of.
-We feel that RUD is to strict in its structure to be considered.
+Rational Unified Process has a few main advantages that should be mentioned.
+The phases that used in RUP, mainly the inception and elaboration sections have already been completed for this phase of the project.
+The workflow of RUP is rather static in the order you do things, which is a point against it.
+We also do not have business use cases, an important part of RUP's workflow structure.
+RUP also requires lots of documentation and requirements gathering, something we will not be doing a lot of.
+We feel that RUP is to strict in its structure to be considered.

 - Kanban
 - Incremental Development